spacetelescope/bibcat/docs/llm.md

 ## Evaluating Output

-To assess how well an LLM might be doing, we can try to evaulate it by running repeated trial runs, collecting the output, and comparing to the human classifications from the source dataset.
+To assess how well an LLM might be doing, we can try to evaluate it by running repeated trial runs, collecting the output, and comparing to the human classifications from the source dataset.

 First, run bibcat llm run with the `-n` flag to specify to run repeated submissions of the paper, and record all outputs in the output JSON file.